openstax/enki/README.md

 ./enki --command local-preview --data-dir ./data/localptest/
 ```

 The `local-preview` command will show you that you can open the HTML files in directory `./data/localptest/contents`.
-Simply `cd` into this directory and open the html files.
+Simply change `cd` into this directory and open the html files in a browser.

 ## Private Repositories